MicrosoftDocs/azure-devops-docs/docs/organizations/public/make-project-public.md

 ## Prerequisites

-- You must have a VSTS organization created.
+- You must have an Azure DevOps organization created.
 If you don't have one, [do that now](../../user-guide/sign-up-invite-teammates.md).
-- As a VSTS organization owner, you can change policies and change project information.
+- As an Azure DevOps organization owner, you can change policies and change project information.
 If you're not the owner, then you must be [a member of the Project Collection Administrators Group](../security/set-project-collection-level-permissions.md#collection-level).

 ## Enable anonymous access to projects for your organization